 The discussion that follows is restricted to solutions in which the diluent atoms have low atomic weights, i.e., the light atoms.
 This category generally includes atoms up to and including carbon (A = 12).
 The distinguishing feature of these solutions is that fast neutrons may lose appreciable amounts of energy when scattering off the diluent atoms.
-Since there are many more diluent atoms than fissile atoms in a solution, there is a high likelihood that a fast neutron (~1 MeV) will scatter many times with the diluent atoms and thereby lose energy until the neutron finally attains an energy roughly equal to that of the atoms and molecules in the system.
+Since there are many more diluent atoms than fissile atoms in a solution, there is a high likel hood that a fast neutron (~1 MeV) will scatter many times with the diluent atoms and thereby lose energy until the neutron finally attains an energy roughly equal to that of the atoms and molecules in the system.
 For a system at 20°C, this is 0.025 eV (2,000 m/s).
+This neutron which has been moderated (thermalized) will now move about in the system until it either leaks out or becomes absorbed by one of the diluent nuclei or by a fissile nucleus.
+Although this is also exactly what fast neutrons do in a metal (unmoderated) system, there is a very important difference.